mashemat/mashemat.github.io/_pages/publications.md

 permalink: /publications/
 title: "Publications"
 ---
-Below is a collection of my research work.
-Each entry includes the title, authors, and where it was published.
+Below is a selection of my research work.
 Feel free to explore the links for more information.
+You can find a full list of publication [here](/_data/pub_list.pdf).

 ---